Now that you have your blank form, you can start to populate it with lots of form elements.

 Inserting Rateable Options

 - Navigate to your form and click the Rateable button from the Edit tab.
-An example rateable radio button container will appear with the default user prompt text, Please rate the following.
-Left-click on the container to open its settings.
+A new rateable radio button element will appear with the default user prompt text, Please rate the following.
+Left-click on the element to open its settings, or click and drag to change the order of your question fields

 - The Field Settings sidebar will open to the right of your screen.